bahim22/work/Docs2/Aplus_prac.md

 - port replicator: peripheral device that connects a laptop to additional ports, ex. ones on mobile devices.
   - used to connect keyboards, mouse, printers etc.
   - allows for the continual connection of peripheral devices, that you can use whenever the mobile device is connected
-- A digitizer is a device that takes analog input in the form of written or drawn content, such as by a finger or stylus, and converts it into digital images.  (touchscreen)
+- `digitizer` is a device that takes analog input in the form of written or drawn content, such as by a finger or stylus, and converts it into digital images (touchscreen)
+- `inverter`: small circuit board behind LCD panel that converts DC current into AC current
+- top part of the clamshell include the backlight, inverter (for LCDs), screen, digitizer, webcam, mic and Wi-Fi antenna (connected to mobo by a wire running through the top to bottom of clamshell)
 - mobile display units:
-  - liquid crystal display: uses a current passed through a semi-crystalline liquid to create images.
+  - `LCD`: liquid crystal display: uses a current passed through a semi-crystalline liquid to create images.
 The crystals can't make the light and require the backlight (lightsource) to display images.
-    - IPS: In-plane switching - has widest viewing angle and best color reproduction.
+    - `IPS`: In-plane switching - has widest viewing angle and best color reproduction.
 Ideal for graphic/video artists and good for vertical mounting.
-    - TN: twisted nematic - oldest LCD tech. color reproduction is washed/blended with limited viewing angles, but has minimal lag time and is a cheap option for offices & gamers.
+    - `TN`: twisted nematic - oldest LCD tech. color reproduction is washed/blended with limited viewing angles, but has minimal lag time and is a cheap option for offices & gamers.
-    - VAs: Vertical alignment - has best contrast ratio, with decent color repro. & minimal lag.
+    - `VAs`: Vertical alignment - has best contrast ratio, with decent color repro. & minimal lag.
-  - organic light-emitting diode:
+  - `OLED`: organic light-emitting diode: displays with both the image-producing components and light source within a single panel.

-### Wireless Networks
+## Networks

-#### DNS database records
+_DNS database records_

 1. `A` record returns a 32-bit IP address.
 2. `AAAA` record creates a pointer that maps a hostname to an IPv6 address.